|Short Description:||Human Rights&Anti-Discrim Law|

 Internet access to UConnect.
 Current details of computer requirements can be found at http://www.usq.edu.au/current-students/support/computing/hardware.

-This course is designed to equip students with the necessary skills and knowledge to recognise when unlawful discrimination has occurred, understand the relevant laws and apply the law in order to find a remedy.
+This course is designed to equip students with the necessary skills and knowledge to recognise when a human rights breach or unlawful discrimination has occurred, understand the relevant laws and procedures and identify appropriate remedies.